Monstera dubia Indoor Care; Watering, Light, Soil, Propagation, Common Problems & Remedies

 Where to Buy

-If you are looking to add this plant to your collection, Monstera dubia is available online on Etsy (Link to Etsy).
+If you are looking to add Monstera dubia to your collection, you may obtain the plant online from Etsy (Link to Etsy).

-Monstera dubia flourishes in bright to medium indirect light (dappled light), average warmth of 18-290C, moderate humidity of 50-55% and moderately moist, fertile, well-drained, Monstera potting mix coupled with monthly feeding during the growing season.
+To care for Monstera dubia indoors, give it bright to medium indirect light, warmth of 18-290C, humidity of 50-55% and moderately moist, fertile, well-drained soil coupled with monthly feeding in the growing season.

 Monstera dubia requires regular pruning to keep it neat as well as keep it in the shingled state.
 Repotting is only needed when the plant becomes pot-bound.
 Keep reading for more on these growing conditions and how to achieve them.